Godolphin School: History

 Following an outbreak of cholera in 1848, the school moved to Milford Hill, where for nearly half a century it occupied various premises, including Fawcett House on Elm Grove, which was later to become the Swan School.
 Under the leadership of Miss Polhill (1854–1857) and M. T. Andrews (1875–1890), numbers were small and the curriculum narrow.
 Then, in 1890, Mary Douglas arrived.
-Described variously as a 'headmistress of genius' and 'the second founder of the School', her headship saw a tenfold increase in numbers from 23 in 1890 to 230 in 1920, the year she retired.
-In 1891, the distinctive red-brick building on the top of Milford Hill was opened at a cost of £4000, and in the years that followed several new boarding houses were added.
+Described variously as a 'headmistress of genius' and 'the second founder of the school', her headship saw a tenfold increase in numbers from 23 in 1890 to 230 in 1920, the year she retired.
+In 1891, the distinctive red-brick building on the top of Milford Hill was opened at a cost of £4,000, and in the years that followed several new boarding houses were added.
 During the 1890s school fees were 4 guineas per term for pupils under 12, 5 guineas for pupils from 12 to 15, and 6 guineas for pupils over 15.

-In 1904 an additional six acres were purchased to extend the school grounds, which were then landscaped on the side facing Laverstock.
-In 1914 oak panelling, which gives the hall its unique atmosphere, was installed; and in 1925 an open-air swimming pool was opened.
+In 1904, an additional six acres were purchased to extend the school grounds, which were then landscaped on the side facing Laverstock.
+In 1914, oak panelling was installed in the Main Hall, and in 1925 an open-air swimming pool was opened.
 Additions to the school since the Second World War have included a new library building, several new boarding houses, a science and technology block, a prep school, a performing arts centre, an indoor swimming pool with fitness centre, a new boarding house and a Sixth Form Centre.

 The arms and motto of the school are those of the Godolphin family.
 The motto Franc ha leal eto ge is Old Cornish and means 'Frank and loyal art thou'.

-The formal uniform includes a blazer, skirt, shirt, a traditional "pinny" and boater.
+In 2024, the school joined United Learning, a group of over 90 independent schools and academies.

-Godolphin was awarded the Sunday Times Southwest Independent Secondary School of the Year 2019.
+From September 2025, Godolphin became co-educational.